-The Assessor’s overall impression was that we were a, "welcoming, friendly, enthusiastic and professional team."
+In our most recent report, the Assessor’s overall impression was that we were a "welcoming, friendly, enthusiastic and professional team."

-The Careers, Employability and Enterprise Centre evaluates our clients perceptions of our service provision to ensure that we are meeting needs and expectations.
-Without it we cannot effectively assess what we doing well and what we could do better.
+The Careers & Enterprise Centre evaluates our clients’ perceptions of our service provision to ensure that we are meeting needs and expectations.
+Without it, we cannot effectively assess what we doing well and what we could do better.
 Feedback is collected in response to services delivered to students, graduates and employers.
-The feedback is evaluated, analysed and used to improve the service provision of the Careers, Employability and Enterprise Centre.
+The feedback is evaluated, analysed and used to improve the service provision of the Careers & Enterprise Centre.

-Service user comments are encouraged on an ongoing basis: should you wish to make a comment about the Careers, Employability and Enterprise Centre please visit the feedback section of our website.
+Service user comments are encouraged on an ongoing basis: should you wish to make a comment about the Careers & Enterprise Centre please visit the feedback section of our website.